LinuxCommandLibrary

 -l

-List all currently loaded audit rules.
+List all currently loaded audit rules

 -D

-Delete all current audit rules.
+Delete all audit rules

 -w path